 If you have been wanting to do a spring cleaning but feel overwhelmed by the chore, then perhaps one of these checklists is for you.
 Often having each task written out helps us focus—and we get the satisfaction of checking it off when it is completed.
 These six, easy-to-print lists are somewhat similar to each other but do have their own style, so you can choose which one works for you.

-This beautiful one page printable checklist from FreebieFindingMom.com includes items that need to be done in all rooms, room specific chores, and even a list for what needs to be tackled outside during your spring cleaning.
-It opens in a PDF format and has boxes to mark off as you complete each task.
+This beautiful one-page checklist from FreebieFindingMom.com includes items that need to be done in all rooms, room-specific chores, and even a list of what needs to be tackled outside during your spring cleaning.
+It opens in a PDF format and has boxes to check off as you complete each task.

 This free printable PDF document from MarthaStewart.com is more of a basic primer for spring cleaning than a simple checklist.
 It includes pictures and advice or instructions for some of the tasks.
 There are no boxes to check off, and the color pictures included may make it less desirable to print.
 But the information is wonderful and the tasks are nicely laid out.